peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

 <b>Return Value:</b>

-Either  `true` true if the given arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive and/or negative); otherwise,  `false` false .
+Either  `true`  if the given arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive and/or negative); otherwise,  `false`  .

 <a id="ScaleB_PeterO_Numbers_EFloat_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### ScaleB